Thursday, May 31, 2012

 Body count

-one in the first part, many in second
+One in the first part, many in the second

 Cover

 By Glen Orbik.
-I liked the colors, but girl's facial expression could be more terrified.
+I liked the colours, but the girl's facial expression could be more terrified.

 Location

-First part starts in London and quickly moves to English countryside, second part takes place in some god forsaken mining town in the States.
+The first part starts in London and quickly moves to the English countryside.
+The second part takes place in some godforsaken mining town in the States.

 2 comments: